 The Camino de Santiago has a dense network of hostels, known in Spanish as Albergues.
 They offer pilgrims dormitory-style accommodations ranging from €5 to €15 per night.
 Especially on the Camino Francés (The French Way) an albergue is never really far away.
 Bear in mind that a lot of albergues are closed from November until March.
 Still, on the Camino Francés there are enough albergues that are open all year which makes it possible to walk even in winter.

 Traditionally albergues worked on a ‘first come, first serve’ basis and a lot of them still cannot be reserved in advance.
 For almost all albergues you will need a pilgrims passport to check in.
 Some private albergues, like Juntos, are an exception to this rule.
-At Juntos Albergue de peregrinos a bed can be booked in advance and a pilgrims passport is not needed, but it is appreciated if you do have one ?.
-For reservations, please use our booking page or give us a call in advance!
+At Juntos Albergue de peregrinos a bed can be booked in advance and a pilgrims passport is not needed, but it is appreciated if you do have one.
+For reservations, please read our booking page carefully and follow the instructions.